ChannexIO/announcements/announcements.md

-### October Update 🚀 (Oct 2024)
+### Xmas Update 🚀 (Dec 2024)

+Merry Xmas!, this will be the final update we do in 2024.
+Exciting things are planned in 2025 Hope you all have a peaceful holoiday.

 #### Summary of Changes
-- Added property selector to property required pages
-- New Channel: Camping Vision
+- New Connection: Pricelabs
-- Added webhook for accepted and declined reservation request
+- Added API for Airbnb Checkout Tasks
-- Added a Timeline feature in edit bookings, so you can see history of the booking
+- Added a webhook notification for non acked booking event
-- Added "Show Diff" into edit booking so oyu can see changes between booking revisions
-- Force Remove Property UI and API, now you can delete a proeprty even if it has channels active
-- Force update room type, can reduce occupancy of a per person room type even if it is mapped
+- Auto mapping for per person rates

 #### Coming Soon
+- Hopper Homes
+- 2 Way Booking Sync (CRS)
 - View Roadmap: https://feedback.channex.io/roadmap

 [Link to Changelog](https://docs.channex.io/changelog)